Price Matching Explained: A Retailer’s Perspective

 Boosts Sales

-The price matching strategy ensures that low price is not a reason for losing a customer to a competitor.
+Over 90% of shoppers say price is the top reason they would leave one store and buy from another retailer.
+A well-executed price-matching strategy ensures that a lower price elsewhere is not a reason for losing a customer to a competitor.

 Increases Consumer Loyalty